 How the law protects personal information and on what basis we will use your data

-We may process your information for a number of different purposes, but we will only do so where we have one or more of the lawful bases.
+We may process your personal data for a number of different purposes, but we will only do so where we have one or more of the lawful bases.
 Data Protection regulations requires us to have one or more of these reasons:

 We may use and process your personal data where it is necessary for us to pursue our legitimate interests as a business.
 This will cover all processing activities required to carry out everyday business activities for the following purposes: